GIFT City: History

 In November 2018, The Wire reported the Government of Gujarat State would buy out the 50% stake of beleaguered Infrastructure Leasing & Financial Services (IL&FS) in the GIFT City to minimize delays to the project.
 In June, 2020, IL&FS concluded sale of its stake in GIFT-City for ₹320 million equity value to the state government.

 According to Business Standard, OPS Fund Services, a subsidiary of OPS Global, Singapore, received a license to open in the International Financial Service Centre at GIFT city.

 On 5 December 2019, Business Standard reported that Bank of America opened a Global Business Services Center at GIFT.

 On 6 January 2020, Accor opened the first international hotel in GIFT City.

 On 20 January 2020, The Economic Times reported GIFT was ready to begin trading in rupee-dollar in the futures market.

 In July 2022, JPMorgan Chase, Deutsche Bank and Mitsubishi UFJ Financial Group opened new offices at the International Financial Services Centre.
 Prime Minister Narendra Modi formally opened Singapore Exchange's futures trading operation "Nifty", and India's first international bullion exchange was opened.

+In January 2025, Technip Energies started its operation in Fintechone tower.

+Implementation

 Construction timeline

-Two 28-floor commercial towers called GIFT One and GIFT Two have been finished.
-Tendering for the construction of more towers is ongoing.
-This phase will also include the building of basic infrastructure.
-India's first city-level district cooling system (DCS) is operational at GIFT City.
-The first phase of this DCS, with a capacity of 10,000 Ton of refrigeration has been in operation since April 2015; it is designed to reduce the operational cost and avoid the capital cost of implementing individual air conditioners in each building.
+Major construction events in GIFT City, Gujarat, India: